himaparvathia23ec/himaparvathia23ec/README.md

 ## 🚀 About Me

-I'm a Computer Science Engineering student specializing in Artificial Intelligence & Machine Learning at Sai Vidya Institute of Technology, driven by a curiosity for how machines learn and make decisions.
-I love creating AI-powered solutions that blend smart algorithms with clean software design.
+I'm a Computer Science Engineering student specializing in Artificial Intelligence & Machine Learning at Sai Vidya Institute of Technology, with a strong interest in geospatial data and open mapping.
+I love building AI-powered and full-stack solutions while contributing to open data ecosystems like OpenStreetMap to improve real-world map quality and accessibility.
 Whether it's experimenting with ML models or building efficient systems, I enjoy projects that push my problem-solving skills and deepen my understanding of intelligent computing.

 - 🔭 **Education**: 10th-12th: Kendriya Vidyalaya Malleswaram | UG: Sai Vidya Institute of Technology - B.E CSE (Artificial Intelligence & Machine Learning)
 - 🌱 **Always learning**: Data Structures algorithms, TypeScript, ADA(Analysis and Design of Algorithms), HTML, Java, C
-- 💡 **Interested in**: Real-time analytics, intelligent systems, and full-stack development
+- 💡 **Interested in**: Real-time analytics, intelligent systems, geospatial data analysis and full-stack development
-- 💼 **Looking for**: Internship opportunities and collaborative projects
+- 💼 **Looking for**: Internship opportunities and collaborative, impact-focused projects
-- 👯 **Open to**: Collaboration on innovative projects
+- 👯 **Open to**: Collaboration on AI/ML, web projects, and OSM-based mapping or data tooling

 ---